home-lang/.github/profile/README.md

 ## What is Home?

-Home is a modern programming language for systems and application development.
-We deliver blazing compile times, memory safety without ceremony, and APIs that spark joy.
+Home is a modern programming language for systems and application development that delivers fast compile times, memory safety without ceremony, and APIs that spark joy.
+[Crafting](https://github.com/home-lang/craft) cross-platform apps has never been easier.

 ```home
 import std/http { Server }